dfirrequests/CodeRequests/README.md

 # CodeRequests
-A please where people can request scripts/code be written.
+This is a location where individuals within the DFIR can ask for coding requests.